prise-3d/rawls_api/README.md

 # rawls_api
 REST-API for Rawls consultation
-You must modif a json file which calls config.json where it contains the path of rawls repertories with the title of the datum "path".
+You must modif a json file which calls config.json where it contains the path of rawls repertories with the title of the datum "path" and the path of image repertories with a title of the datum "images_path".
 For example :
 {
-"path":"/home/theo/rawls/images"
+	"path":"./static/rawls",
+	"images_path":"./static/images"
 }

 Documentation of the route :